Skip to main content

 What well water contaminants should I test for in Lafayette County?

 Lafayette County well owners should test for bacteria, nitrates, pH levels, and common local contaminants.
-The Florida state lab and licensed water testing companies can provide comprehensive analysis for your well.
+The Florida state lab and licensed water-testing companies can provide comprehensive analysis.